RMoran98/pawsome-pudding/README.md

 - HTML was validated using the [W3C HTML validator](https://validator.w3.org/)
 - CSS was validated using the [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
 - I used [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to test the performance and accessibility of my website
+- To test how the website looks on different screens I used [Chrome Devtools](https://developer.chrome.com/docs/devtools/) and the [Responsive Viewer extension](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb)

 ### Media
 [Font Awesome](https://fontawesome.com/) icons have been used on all html pages.